Wulf-Steppen/OCI-Instance-Tool/README.md

 [Back to top](#oci-instance-tool)

 ## IFTTT
-Its probably handy to have your maker url handy in a txt document or something.
+Its probably handy to have your maker url ready in a txt document or something.
 Setting this up is actually very straight-forward.
 Create a ***Webhook*** applet that accepts ***web requests***.
 Once the applet is created you can grab your maker url containing the applet name and key you'll need.
 Should look somthing like
 ```
 https://maker.ifttt.com/trigger/{applet}/with/key/{your_key}
 ```